ncatlab/nlab-content/pages/7/4/7/0/747/content.md

 This is mentioned for instance in ([Olsson, remark 4.3](#Olsson)).

 By Prop. \ref{OverSiteWithEnoughPointsWeakEquivalencesDetectedOnStalks} this sufficient condition holds, for instance, for the injective Jardine model structure when $C$ has [[point of a topos|enough points]].

+A more general result is established by [Jardine 1996](#Jardine96) (Theorem 24): the [[relative category]] of [[simplicial presheaves]] equipped with the class of local weak equivalences is right proper.
+Here local weak equivalences are defined using the local variant of the relative homotopy lifting property in the [[simplicial Whitehead theorem]].
+Such weak equivalences are precisely the weak equivalences in the hypercompletion of the underlying [[(∞,1)-topos]].

 +-- {: .proof}
 ###### Proof